Jack-Code2024/AssessmentTest/README.md

 Step 3: Open a new terminal

-Step 4: Type the following command to clone the project:
+Step 4: Run the following command to clone the project:

 &nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/Jack-Code2024/AssessmentTest.git

-Step 5: Type the following command to go to the project folder:
+Step 5: Run the following command to go to the project folder:

 &nbsp;&nbsp;&nbsp;&nbsp;cd AssessmentTest

-Step 6: Type the following command to build all projects:
+Step 6: Run the following command to build all projects:

 &nbsp;&nbsp;&nbsp;&nbsp;dotnet build

-Step 7: Type the following command to run the project
+Step 7: Run the following command to run the project

 &nbsp;&nbsp;&nbsp;&nbsp;dotnet run --project .\ConvertTest\